 Millfields is within easy reach of all the best that the city has to offer: the Theatre Royal, Plymouth Hoe, the Barbican, the excellent boating and sports facilities and a wide variety of pubs and restaurants, where one can enjoy the fresh produce of which the city is justifiably proud.

-As a major regional centre for Devon and East Cornwall, Plymouth has an excellent range of shops, restaurants and bars which, together with theatres, cinemas and museums serve the needs of residents and tourists.
+As a major regional centre for Devon and East Cornwall, Plymouth City Centre has a wide range of amenities including the well known Drake Circus shopping mall with its excellent collection of national retailers and quality independent outlets and boutiques, shops, restaurants and bars which, together with theatres, cinemas and museums serve the needs of residents and tourists.

 The Barbican is a special area of Plymouth.
 It is it is the medieval heart of the city and is home to the world famous Plymouth Gin Distillery.
 The area is filled with art galleries and restaurants.
 It is a Mecca for local artists.
 Interestingly, the founder of the Royal Academy, Joshua Reynolds, was born in Plymouth.
 Plymouth’s rich cultural life is supported by the expanding University of Plymouth which occupies the northern city centre area.
 It adds vibrancy and life to many of the city’s institutions as well as providing a myriad of courses and further educational opportunities.